Help & Advice Articles, Videos and How-to-Guides

 Staining a wood fence

-There are slightly different techniques for Follow the link for a full guide on how to paint and treat a fence.
+There are slightly different techniques for staining a fence.
+Follow the link for a full guide on how to paint and treat a fence.
+We also stock Dipping Grade Fence Treatment and Microshield Wood Protector.

 Follow the link for a full guide on how to treat and stain decking.